risd-web/criticalcodestudio/demo-03-p2p-intro/README.md

 ## Using Beaker APIs

 Now for the fun part: you can tap into [Beaker browser’s APIs](https://docs.beakerbrowser.com/#apis) to take advantage of this infrastructure.
-You can look  at the source of this page to check out some examples.
+You can look  at the source of this page (Drive  -> Explore Files) to check out  some examples  of how these could be used.

 -  This website itself is a demo of the `beaker.markdown` api: it reads the markdown  content of `intro.md` file and renders it as html.
 - The top peer count info  uses the `beaker.peersockets` API to track the number of peers.